-We have audited Clinch-Powell Resource Conservation and Development Council, Inc.'s (the Council) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Council's major federal programs for the year ended September 30, 2020.
-The Councils major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Clinch-Powell Resource Conservation and Development Council, Inc.'s (the Council) compliance with the types of compliance requirements described in the OMB Compliance Supplement that would have a direct and material effect on each of he Council's major federal programs for the year ended September 30 2022.
+The Council's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.